d1xlord/grpc-myTest/README.md

 ## gRPC Testing
 *Used gRPC with Java and Python*

-A Server and Client code for both languages
+Server and Client code for both languages are included

 ---